haskellcamargo/pragmatic-functional-javascript/01-INTRODUCTION/04-LESS-IS-MORE.md

 # Less is more

-In this book, we will deprecate a lot of things from JS that you probably uses.
+In this book, we will deprecate a lot of things from JS that you probably use.
 Imperative programming introduces several statements to solve the same sort of problems, but why is this a problem?
 Having different ways to solve a problem in a same context and without a very specific reason to tell one from another